dimdano/faiss-fpga/README.md

 #### Quick start

-The project includes the default CPU FAISS and the FPGA-accelerated in unified static libraries (libfaiss_sw.a, libfaiss_hw.a).
+The project includes the default CPU FAISS and the FPGA-accelerated one in unified static libraries (libfaiss_sw.a, libfaiss_hw.a).
 The user can switch between each implementation easily:

 * To run the approximate similarity search example (IVVFlat) <br/>
   Go to ```/example/``` folder and run ```make TARGET=sw``` or ```make TARGET=hw``` <br/>
   Make sure to run ```make clean``` when changing builds.

+For more information see  [docs](https://github.com/dimdano/faiss-fpga/docs/)

 ## HW specs